Chapter 9 – The Plan

 I elaborate, "Why is it beneficial?
 I mean, wouldn't it be simpler to just let the media get bored and find some other scandal?"

-This I could understand.
+I could understand where they were coming from.
 "Right, then how are you planning on rectifying things by doing – this?"

 "Tell the papers the original photo of you and Shannon was a fake," Kian says with a shrug.
 "Accuse the manager of Shadowstone of pulling publicity stunts with that interview."